Approximating Fixpoints of Approximated Functions: Value Functions of MDPs and Probabilistic Systems

 Let $\R_a(s) = \{t_1,\dots,t_k\}$ with $v(t_1) \le \dots \le v(t_k)$, then successively shifting probability mass to the maximal value, we see that

 with $b = b(s, a, t_k)$.

 \end{proof}

-However, \Cref{thm:approximate-convergence} cannot be used directly since approximations are obtained by sampling and none of the required convergence conditions are satisfied (convergence is neither monotone nor normal, in general).
-Still we can use a combination of the results about convergence in the ``exact case'' (\Cref{th:fixed}) and for power contractions (\Cref{th:convergence-for-power-contractions}) to conclude.
+Still, \Cref{thm:approximate-convergence} does not apply directly since approximations are obtained by a generic sampling process and thus convergence is neither monotone nor normal, in general.
+Still, we can conclude using a combination of the results about convergence in the ``exact case'' (\Cref{th:fixed}) and for power contractions (\Cref{th:convergence-for-power-contractions}).
 In order to state the result more abstractly and concisely, we give a name to Mann schemes satisfying the two mentioned properties.